Maiahy/South-Atlantic-DOM-dataset/3_Annotation/README.md

 # CAMERA annotation

-This repository contains the code used to annotate isotopes and adducts in the Full MS dataset using the R package CAMERA.
+This repository contains the code used to annotate isotopes and adducts in the Full-scan dataset using the R package CAMERA.

 The workflow starts from the preprocessed object generated during the data preprocessing step (`1_Data_preprocessing`) and produces a table containing CAMERA annotations.